 Price per night:£300 min 2 nights.
 Instruction (12 people) from £300 per day.

 Directions:From Ladybower Reservoir junction take the A57 3 miles west towards Glossop, lookout for a sign to Hagg Farm on the right.

 Public Transport:Trains at Bamford (7 miles away) on the Hope Valley Line.

 Walks:Long Distance Walks

-This accommodation is near mountains, is in a National Park, is available only to groups, has a pub within walking distance and is on the map of accommodation for school groups, the IHUK signage page, the and the Pennine Way.
+This accommodation is in a National Park, is available only to groups, has a pub within walking distance and is on the map of accommodation for school groups, the IHUK signage page and the Pennine Way.

 MapView Nearby Hostels

 Adventure activities can be arranged for your group!